When Mental Health Is An Emergency: How to Respond Effectively

 Understanding Emergency Services

 Emergency services handle mental health crises with the same urgency as physical emergencies.
-Recognizing mental health emergencies as valid and serious ensures that individuals receive proper care through emergency rooms or specialized crisis centers, which can manage these situations safely.
+Recognizing mental health emergencies as valid and serious ensures that individuals receive proper care through emergency rooms or specialized crisis centers.

 Preparing for a Facility Visit

-Knowing what to expect during a visit to a mental health facility can alleviate anxiety.
+Knowing what to expect during a visit to a mental health facility can ease anxiety.
 Emergency visits typically include assessments and paperwork.
-Bringing medical history, current medications, and contact information of mental health professionals involved can streamline care.
+Bring the following if possible:

 About Haven Health and Wellness